Werkov/dove-eye/compile.md

 With local version of libQGLViewer you need to set cmake accordingly

-    $ cmake -DQGLViewer_ROOT=<path to dir where libQGLViewer/libQGLViewer.so is found>
+    $ cmake -DQGLViewer_ROOT=<path to dir where QGLViewer/libQGLViewer.so is found>

-Other libraries can be installed from packages: TODO (note -dev versions).
+#### Gotchas in Ubuntu

+libQGLViewer that is packaged in Ubuntu (14.\*, 15.04) is linked agaist Qt4 --
+despite you can build `dove-eye`, it'll segfault due to ABI incompatibilities!
+Thus it is recommended to compile libQGLViewer locally with Qt5 libraries.

-### Gotchas in openSUSE
+#### Gotchas in openSUSE

 These packages are required:

-  * opencv-qt5-devel (must -qt5- vesion),
+  * opencv-qt5-devel (must use opencv compiled against Qt5),
   * libqt5-qtbase-devel.

 libQGLViewer has to be manually compiled with Qt5.